 The only way to rule is not when you control others, but when you represent them

 While it may be real exciting to be in the newspapers and magazines showing off what you accomplished, the greatest accomplishments are kept secret.
-The most important innovations and creations, be it in medicine, technology, science or the military, are “Top Secret,” “Strictly Confidential” and under the tightest of wraps.
+The most important innovations and creations—be they in medicine, technology, science or the military—are “Top Secret,” “Strictly Confidential” and under the tightest of wraps.

 While Vashti may have made the cover of every magazine, it was Esther who was behind the scenes being the woman who was really changing the world.
 Esther epitomized the statement, Kol k’vudah bat melech penimah, “The true honor of the princess is within.”
 The word for “within,” penimah, is the same as pnimiyut, one’s internal, one’s spiritual makeup.
 This is Esther.
 Through understanding the true meaning of being hidden, she revealed an everlasting message to the Jewish people for all time to come.